 National Taxpayers Union Vote Alert

-Roll call votes on the above amendments to H.R.
-5055 will be included in our annual Rating of Congress and “YES” votes will be considered the pro-taxpayer position.
+In any responsible evaluation of legislation, it is important to take account not only of the spending immediately at stake but also the longer-term fiscal impact.
+Therefore, roll call votes on H.R.
+4909 will be included in our annual Rating of Congress and a “NO” vote will be considered the pro-taxpayer position.